Workplace Violence

 How do I get the other party served?

-If you prefer serving the restrained person on your own, ask someone you know to serve (give) a copy of the order to the restrained person.
-The server must be over 18 and not be one of the parties protected by this order.
+If you prefer, someone you know can serve the restraining order documents to the respondent.
+The server must be over 18 and not be one of the parties protected by the restraining order.
+Once service is complete, the person who served the papers must complete a Proof of Personal Service (WV-200).